petersilva/drobo-utils/README.rst

 =======================

 Not really.
 I no longer have any hardware to test with, so cannot validate anything.
 I switched to QNAP instead, which was more appropriate for my needs.
-The package is python2 and will never be ported to python3, it lives on in the Debian archive because some kind soul is a maintainer there.
+It lives on in the Debian archive because some kind soul is a maintainer there.
 If someone wants to take over, by all means git clone and go at it.
 I will provide whatever guidance I can to someone interested.
+I ported it to modern distros (python3/qt5/dh-python) so it fits in nicely with 20.04, but that broke things, so while it looks ok, there is some key broken stuff (diagnostics and firmware.)